Mercury-Atlas 10: Cancellation

 By April, NASA had begun referring to MA-9 as the "culmination" of the program, and on 11 May NASA declared publicly that it was "absolutely beyond question" that a successful MA-9 flight would mean no MA-10.
 During the MA-9 postflight press conference on 19 May, Robert C. Seamans was asked about the possibility of a fifth orbital flight, and described it as "quite unlikely".
-President Kennedy, when asked a similar question three days later, demurred, saying that the decision was one for NASA to make.
+President John F. Kennedy, when asked a similar question three days later, demurred, saying that the decision was one for NASA to make.

 A meeting on 6 and 7 June debated carrying on to the MA-10 flight - or possibly beyond.
 The main argument put forward was that it would gain usable information for the Gemini and Apollo missions without needing a great deal of investment; the spacecraft and launch vehicles were available and almost ready for flight.
 Pressure had come from a more directly involved constituency as well; both NASA officials and the President himself had been lobbied by the "Mercury Seven" astronauts for a seventh Mercury mission.

 Work continued on modifying Spacecraft #15B until 8 June, but on 12 June, the NASA Administrator, James E. Webb, stated publicly to the Senate Space Committee that there would be no further Mercury flights.
 All work ceased on the program, with personnel and resources reassigned to the Gemini and Apollo programs.

 By the summer of 1963, it was obvious that continuing Mercury would sap resources needed for Gemini and Apollo.
 Despite the ambitious experiments planned for later Mercury missions, they would have run up against the tight payload capacity limits of the capsule and Atlas vehicle.
 The consumables needed for a three-day Mercury flight alone would have added 100 pounds (136 kilograms) of additional weight.
 In addition, the large number of malfunctions that occurred on Faith 7's flight drove home the fact that Mercury's hardware wasn't robust enough to stand a day-long mission, let alone multi-day.
 NASA officials disliked the lengthy gap between crewed missions that would result from this decision, and the first crewed Gemini mission ended up taking place in March 1965, twenty-two months after the end of Mercury and an even longer amount of time than originally expected.

 Four Atlas boosters and Mercury capsules were in a state of partial completion when Mercury was cancelled.
 Although there was talk of using the leftover Atlases to launch Agena target vehicles for Gemini, the program's funding was eventually increased enough that NASA could afford to buy brand-new Atlases using the newer SLV-3 core.

 The capsule was placed in storage, then later displayed at the Ames Research Center in California; it is now on display at the Smithsonian's Steven F. Udvar-Hazy Center in Chantilly, Virginia.